Insertion and Deletion Tolerance of Point Processes: Stable matching

-\begin{remark} Recall that in the case of two-colour stable matching we defined $X$ in terms of the distance from an $\gothh{R}$-point to its partner.
+\begin{lemma}[Two-colour stable matching] Let $\gothh{R}$ and $\gothh{B}$ be independent translation-invariant ergodic point processes on $\R^d$ with equal finite intensity, such that the point process $\gothh{R} +\gothh{B}$ is non-equidistant and has no descending chains.
+If $\gothh{R}$ is insertion-tolerant, then $\P(\# H = \infty) =1$.
+If $\gothh{R}$ is deletion-tolerant, then $\P(\#H = \infty) >0$. \end{lemma} \begin{remark} Recall that in the case of two-colour stable matching we defined $X$ in terms of the distance from an $\gothh{R}$-point to its partner.
 If we instead define $X'$ by replacing $\gothh{R}$ with $\gothh{B}$ in \eqref{defdist}, then $X'\eqd X$; see the discussion after \cite[Proposition 7]{random} for details. \egg \end{remark}

 \begin{proof}[Proof of Theorem \ref{onethm}] Use Lemma \ref{oneH} together with \eqref{Hthmfive}. \end{proof}

 \begin{proof}[Proof of Theorem \ref{twothm}] Use Lemma \ref{twoH} together with \eqref{Hthmfive} and Remark~\ref{prime}. \end{proof}